iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ![Result of extension by random neuron with random permutation of network and with rectified non-linearity on logarithmic scale for different dataset sizes.](/images/localminimum/experiments_5.5.png)

 The mean squared error can be calculated from objective values in above plot by dividing them by 100.
-So, the best mean squared error obtained for models that do not overfit is around 1e-3, which is already fairly decent.
+So, the best mean squared error obtained for models that do not overfit is around 1e-3.

 ### Extra Layers for Error Correction